 - Imagine that you were seriously injured in a pedestrian accident in Rock Hill.
 In all, you sustained $50,000 in damages.
 However, after a review of the case, a jury determined that you were 20 percent at fault for your own accident.
 The jury found that the driver of the car was responsible for the other 80 percent of the wreck.
 Under South Carolina law, your compensation would be required to be reduced by your percentage of fault.
 Therefore, you would only be able to seek $40,000 in damages instead of the full $50,000 damages.

 Clearly, the apportionment of fault is critically important.
 If even a few extra percentage points of blame are shifted in your direction, you could potentially lose out on thousands of dollars.

 Contact Our Office Today

 It is no secret that pedestrians face a major safety threat from automobiles.
-At the Elrod Pope Law Firm, our skilled South Carolina car accident lawyers have extensive experience protecting the rights of injured pedestrians.
+At the Elrod Pope Accident & Injury Attorneys, our skilled South Carolina car accident lawyers have extensive experience protecting the rights of injured pedestrians.
 Let our team help you recover the full and fair compensation that you deserve.
 If you have been injured in an accident, please reach out to our team today to set up a free review of your case.
 We have offices in Rock Hill and Lake Wylie and we represent injured persons throughout the area.